 The Wooden Barn Owl Box

 Our newest product, the Wooden Barn Owl Box is a departure from our rotomolded nest boxes.
 We have been asked for some period of time to produce a wooden box, so in keeping with customer demand we have designed this cutting-edge wooden box, sparing no amount of labor or expense to ensure that this nest box excels over other wooden boxes that are being offered.
 We accomplish this through adhering to the same high standards that we apply to the construction of our rotomolded boxes: heat-resistant surfaces, efficient ventilation, excellent water-proofing, and ease of maintenance.
-The nest box is painted with two coats of heat reflective roofing paint.
+The exterior of the nest box is painted with two coats of heat reflective roofing paint and the interior with dark brown to keep it dark for the birds.

 The photos below show the various innovative features of this nest box.
 During this time of preventative measures against coronavirus when our manufacturers are shut down, we will be able to manufacture and ship these boxes from our Pennsylvania location nationwide.